MysteriousBits/DMD-Simulator/README.md

 - Integrating with real LED display and arduino, as mentioned earlier.
 - Modifying the app to send pixel datas directly after taking string input from user through gui instead of using generator script seperately each time.
 - Adding animations or effects to the display.
-- Designing a 16 bit font for your own language if don't have one yet!
+- Designing a 16 bit font for your own language if you don't have one yet!

 Feel free to contribute to the project and add new features or improvements if you want.